zibz0017/QuartzVault/content/Macroeconomics/Financial Incentives to Invent Things.md

 # The Problem
 1. <span style="display: block; text-align: justify;">We want people to try to invent things people need.
 As such, we want to incentivize them to do so.[^1]</span>
 2. <span style="display: block; text-align: justify;">However, for some things, the main labor is inventing it, not producing it.
 An example of this is pharmaceuticals.
 It can take $1 billion to patent a drug, but $.50 to produce a pill.[^1]</span>
-3. <span style="display: block; text-align: justify;">As such, the group that incented the drug would have no way to recoup their investment, and so they may have little incentive to try and invent it.[^1]</span>
+3. <span style="display: block; text-align: justify;">As such, the group that invented the drug would have no way to recoup their investment, and so they may have little incentive to try and invent it.[^1]</span>
 # Solutions
 ## Patents
 ### Patents: Basic Idea